-Soil stockpile characterisation undertaken by McKenzie Soil Management and Carnegie Natives, commenced during the prior reporting period, will conclude during the 2013 reporting period.
-As per Barrick MOP (October 2012 - January 2014), soil resource characterisation will allow Barrick to better define the quality and volume of soil resources present and inform rehabilitation efforts now and into the future.
-The next MOP will describe how higher salinity subsoil and topsoil stockpiles will be ameliorated by gypsum treatment.
+The soil stockpile characterisation programme undertaken by McKenzie Soil Management and Carnegie Natives, commenced during the prior reporting period, and concluded during the 2013 reporting period.
+As per Barrick MOP (October 2012 - January 2014), soil resource characterisation has begun to allow Barrick to better define the quality and volume of soil resources present and inform rehabilitation efforts now and into the future.
+The CGM MOP (2014 - 2016) will describe how higher salinity subsoil and topsoil stockpiles will be ameliorated by gypsum treatment.

 During late-2012 to early-2013, approximately 6 ha of the 4th Lift of the STSF was rehabilitation using the waste rock - topsoil cross-rip method and with gypsum at least 10 t/ha.
-Clean wheaten straw will be applied to the northern face from end-March 2013 for plant growth protection against the hotter aspect conditions.
-The west facing outer batter of the 4th lift of STSF will also be armoured with clean wheaten straw during 2013.
+Clean wheaten straw was applied to the northern face from end-March 2013 for plant growth protection against the hotter aspect conditions.
+The west facing outer batter of the 4th lift of STSF was also armoured with clean wheaten straw during 2013.